 Step 5: Bake.
 Pour the mixture into the prepared pan and smooth the top.
 Let it bake for 40-45 min, or until a toothpick inserted in the center comes out with a few crumbs.
 Let it cool completely before cutting.

-Making this allergy-friendly cornbread with coconut milk (or any other vegan milk) is super simple, but I’ve learned a few tricks along the way:
+Making this cornbread is super simple, but I’ve learned a few tricks along the way:

 - Don’t skip the resting period.
 Gluten-free flour is “thirstier” than regular wheat flour.
 Giving it 30 minutes to absorb the liquid from the batter means the texture will come out light and fluffy rather than dense and gritty.